 First, Dad scoops up Sophie, who is howling.
 He resists the urge to yell at Henry.
-In fact, he resists interacting with Henry until he can
+In fact, he resists interacting with Henry at all until he can get himself

-get himself a bit calmer.
-So he summons up all his nurturing and focuses on Sophie, which helps shift him from his murderous-don’t-you-mess-with-my-baby-self
+a bit calmer.
+So he summons up all his nurturing and focuses on Sophie, which helps shift him from his murderous-don’t-you-mess-with-my-baby-self to

 Dad: “Ouch!
 Looks like that hurt."
 Sophie nods, crying hard."Getting pushed can hurt your body... and your feelings, too! ....
 Tell me about it, Sophie.”
 Sophie cries even louder for a moment, as we all do when we’re hurt and receive loving attention.
 Soon, though, she recovers and reaches for the toy,